On Fake News And A Pyrrhic Victory For White Heterosexual Men [Opinion]

 2. Nick claimed that 97 percent of the Johannesburg Stock Exchange (JSE) is owned by whites.
 This figure is based on the contention that direct ownership by black people makes up only 3 percent of the JSE.
 There is no real consensus on this matter, so for safety’s sake, I will use the JSE’s actual reported figures.
 By the end of 2013, black South Africans held 23 percent ownership in the Top 100 listed companies, while 22 percent was in the hands of whites.

 Foreign investment made up 39 percent, and it is interesting to note that the majority of JSE foreign investment comes from Britain, United States, Netherlands, Germany, and Luxembourg.
 I think it’s safe to assume then that the 39 percent is also in white hands.
-Roughly 16 percent of the market share has yet to be analysed, but the JSE believes the figures will include a demographic mix.
+Roughly 16 percent of the market share has yet to be analyzed, but the JSE believes the figures will include a demographic mix.
 Either way, it will increase white ownership.
 Shannow’s value of 97 percent may not be accurate, but it is clear that the vast majority of JSE ownership remains in the hands of whites.

 According to a 2015 study by Jack Hammer Executive Report, the number of black CEO’s in the Top 40 JSE listed companies had declined to a mere 10 percent.
 Moreover, only 21 percent of people making up the Top 40 executive teams were black South Africans.